 • Scholarship Amount: Full tuition fees, a monthly living allowance, travel costs, and additional allowances

-The Commonwealth Master’s Scholarships, funded by the UK government and administered by the Commonwealth Scholarship Commission, provide fully funded one-year master’s programs at universities across the United Kingdom.
-Designed for talented applicants from eligible low- and middle-income Commonwealth countries who could not otherwise afford to study in the UK, the awards cover full tuition fees, living and travel expenses, and several additional allowances.
+The Commonwealth Master’s Scholarships, funded by the UK government and administered by the Commonwealth Scholarship Commission, provide funding for full-time taught master’s study at universities across the United Kingdom.
+Designed for talented applicants from eligible low- and middle-income Commonwealth countries who could not otherwise afford to study in the UK, the awards cover approved tuition fees, living and travel expenses, and several additional allowances.
 Selection typically considers academic excellence, leadership potential, and the applicant’s capacity to contribute to sustainable development and positive change in their home country after graduation.

 3. Chevening Scholarships